hyperledger/indy-hipe/text/return-route/README.md

 ## Motivation
 [motivation]: #motivation

 Inbound HTTP and Websockets are used only for receiving messages by default.
 Return messages are sent using their own outbound connections.
 Including a decorator allows the receiving agent to know that using the inbound connection as a return route is acceptable.
 This allows two way communication with agents that may not have an inbound route available.
+Agents without an inbound route include mobile agents, and agents that use a client (and not a server) for communication.

 ## Tutorial
 [tutorial]: #tutorial

-When you send a message through a connection, you can use the `~transport` decorator and specify `return_route`.
+When you send a message through a connection, you can use the `~transport` decorator on the message and specify `return_route`.

 ```json
 {